-We do not cover more than one surgical procedure per leg, regardless of how long you stay a member with us.
+We do not cover more than one surgical procedure per leg, regardless of how long you stay a member on a policy arranged by the AXA Global Healthcare Group.

 There is no cover for the treatment of recurrent varicose veins under your policy.